 During our initial site visit, we observed a slight to moderate amount of erosion rills and gullies along all slopes.
 Most erosion features were less than about 6 inches deep.
-However, several erosion features were up to about 10 inches below the south facing slope surface at the southwest corner of the landfill.
+However, several erosion features were up to about 10 inches below the south facing slope surface at the southeast corner of the landfill.

 The perimeter earthen road at the toe of the landfill slopes generally had loose soil berms on the upslope and downslope edges of the roadway.
+There were three areas of discrepancies during our observations that include the following:

-The upslope roadway berm had one, approximate 2-foot wide erosion channel along the south face near the southwest corner of the landfill (See Photos #33 to #35).
-In addition, the slope below the fill terrace along the eastern boundary (see Photograph Location Diagram #78 and #79 for location) has loader wheel ruts that have exposed the underlying ash.
+- The upslope roadway berm had one, approximate 1-foot wide erosion channel along the south face near the southeast corner of the landfill (See Photos #11). - The east facing slope at the southeast corner of the landfill (see Photos #7 to #10) has rills and erosion features up to about 10 inches deep. - Burrowing animal damage to top berm (see Photos #39 and #40).
+This could develop into a breach if not repaired

-Colorado Springs Utilities • Colorado Springs, CO January 9, 2017 • Terracon Project No. 23155030
+Colorado Springs Utilities

+Colorado Springs, CO

+January 18, 2018 Terracon Project No. 23155030